Inside Man: Development

 The script for Inside Man was written by Russell Gewirtz, a former lawyer who conceived the idea while vacationing in several countries.
 A first time-screenwriter, Gewirtz studied a number of screenplays, and spent five years developing the premise.
-His friend Daniel M. Rosenberg assisted in developing the script, then known as "The Inside Man".
+His friend Daniel M. Rosenberg assisted in developing the script, then known as The Inside Man.
 After it was completed in 2002, the script was passed around several times.
 Rosenberg shopped it to a number of Los Angeles agencies, until Universal Pictures executives Scott Stuber and Donna Langley persuaded Gewirtz to take the script to Universal and Imagine Entertainment.
-Imagine purchased Gewirtz's screenplay in 2002, and the project began development at Universal, who retitled the film Inside Man.
+Imagine purchased Gewirtz's screenplay in 2002, and the project began development at Universal, which retitled the film Inside Man.

-Imagine co-founder Ron Howard was attached to direct the film, but turned it down after being asked by Russell Crowe to helm Cinderella Man (2005).
+Imagine co-founder Ron Howard was attached to direct the film, but turned it down after being asked by Russell Crowe to direct Cinderella Man (2005).
 Howard's Imagine partner Brian Grazer began looking for a new director.
 After Howard stepped down, Menno Meyjes contributed to Gewirtz's screenplay, and Terry George incorporated the Nazi Germany and diamond ring elements to the script.
 Meyjes was in negotiations to direct the film, but after he declined, Grazer thought this project was a chance to work with Spike Lee, who had already learned of Gewirtz's script.
 Lee said of the screenplay, "I liked the script and really wanted to do it.
-Dog Day Afternoon,' directed by Sidney Lumet, is one of my favorite films, and this story was a contemporary take on that kind of a movie."; ultimately, Marcia Jean Kurtz and Lionel Pina were additionally cast to reprise their roles from Dog Day Afternoon in Easter egg cameo appearances.
+Dog Day Afternoon (1975)', directed by Sidney Lumet, is one of my favorite films, and this story was a contemporary take on that kind of a movie".
+Ultimately, Marcia Jean Kurtz and Lionel Pina were additionally cast to reprise their roles from Dog Day Afternoon in Easter egg cameo appearances.

 After being cast, Denzel Washington and Chiwetel Ejiofor worked together on studying their lines and understanding their characters.
-Lee helped prepare his actors by screening a number of heist films including Dog Day Afternoon (1975).
+Lee helped prepare his actors by screening a number of heist films including Dog Day Afternoon.
 Washington, Ejiofor, Willem Dafoe and other actors met and worked with members of the New York City Police Department, who shared their experiences and stories involving civilians and hostage situations.